edeposit/edeposit.amqp.storage/docs/index.rst

 Long term storage subsystem for the E-deposit_ project.

-This project allows to store and retreive publications over AMQP_ and also to optionally access accessible publications via HTTP using builtin webserver in bottle.py_.
+This project allows to store and retreive publications over AMQP_ and also to optionally access accessible publications via HTTP using builtin webserver written in bottle.py_.

 .. _AMQP: https://www.amqp.org/
 .. _bottle.py: http://bottlepy.org